pandas: Get the number of rows, columns, elements (size) in DataFrame

 # memory usage: 83.7+ KB

-The result is displayed as standard output; it cannot be directly assigned to a variable or used in calculations.
+The result is printed to the standard output and cannot be assigned to a variable or used in calculations.

 Get the number of rows and columns: df.shape

-The shape attribute of DataFrame stores the number of rows and columns as a tuple (number of rows, number of columns).
+The shape attribute of a DataFrame returns a tuple in the form (number of rows, number of columns).

 print(df.shape)